 Cheddar and muenster are the most likely substitute for chihuahua cheese.
 Normally, this cheese is made with cow’s milk.
 Chihuahua is widely used with fried, breaded, and egg dishes.
 Fritos provide salty, slightly sour, and mild flavor.
 This cheese is pale yellow in color and semi-soft in texture.
 You can use this cheese to substitute Monterey jack and white cheddar cheese.

 In Chihuahua cheese, nutrients include sodium, potassium, protein, magnesium, calcium, cobalamin, vitamin B6, and vitamin D, around 375 calories in 100gms of cheese.

 Asaadero mexican cheese is produced using a special process of stretching and kneading to make a stringy texture.
 Asadero is a good choice for melting when baking or grilling.
 The texture of Asadero is elastic and provides a tangy and sweet flavor.
 Because of its easy melting property, it could be a good substitute for Monterey jack, muenster cheese, and teleme cheese.
 Asadero cheese is an excellent choice for serving with nachos, sandwiches, hamburgers, and grilled cuisines, also crumble over salad and tacos.

 In 1oz (28gms), Asadero cheese contains 200 mg sodium, 24mg potassium, 6.4 grams of protein, 101 calories, 8gms fat, and vitamin C, vitamin A, and iron.

 Here, we discussed the types of Mexican cheese.
 It is very popular all over the world.
-Readers will find easy homemade recipes for various Mexican cheeses in this post.
-Also, we included the history and origin of Mexican cheese.
+Readers will find easy homemade recipes for various cheeses from mexico in this post.
 By reading this post, people will know about cheese’s nutritional value and other properties.

 Also, they will be able to decide which type of cheese is suitable for their cuisine.